Oophorectomy

 The uterus is a pear-shaped muscular structure about the size of a fist in the lower pelvic region.
 It is part of the female reproductive system and is the place where a growing fetus develops.

 The uterus has three primary layers: the endometrium (inner layer), myometrium (middle layer), and serosa (outer layer).
-The endometrium is shed during monthly periods but is maintained during pregnancy.

 The uterus connects on either side to the ovaries via the fallopian tubes.
 Ovaries are the sites of egg development.
 Ovulation is the release of an egg cell from the ovary into the fallopian tube midway during the menstrual cycle.
 In the absence of pregnancy, a woman releases about 400 to 500 eggs during her reproductive life.
 The key hormones produced by the ovaries are estrogen and progesterone.